tyt2y3/dr.js/readme.md

 A tiny but powerful documentation builder for Javascript projects. dr.js is built on top of node.js and is a pure javascript documentation solution for javascript, cool!

 ## Features
-- searchbox that searchs through methods and properties
+- searchbox to filter methods and properties
 - generated document is a single file html, which is neat
 - anchors and internal links
 - link back to exact line of source code on github